 With years of direct fundraising experience, Mr. Macnab is the developer of nationally recognized major gift, annual giving, direct mail and planned giving programs.
 He has presented fundraising training seminars and provided general fundraising counsel, capital campaign, and planned and major gift support to clients throughout the nation.

-Recent relationships included: retained counsel for the BURGER KING McLAMORE FOUNDATION to develop a planned giving program beginning with a capacity audit; retained counsel for the Chicago Theological Seminary to help build a comprehensive planned giving program; the design and presentation of educational workshops for THE ACTUARIAL FOUNDATION on the basics of how philanthropy works and an overview of planned gift vehicles, and retained counsel for The Zonta International Foundation, Oak Park, IL, conducting a feasibility study and counseling a multi-year $10 million international endowment campaign; and retained counsel for SILK ROAD RISING to coach staff and board members, conducting prospect rating sessions, and training workshops to make major gift solicitations.
+Past relationships include: retained counsel for the BURGER KING McLAMORE FOUNDATION to develop a planned giving program beginning with a capacity audit; retained counsel for the CHICAGO THEOLOGICAL SEMINARY to help build a comprehensive planned giving program; retained counsel for THE ZONTA INTERNATIONAL FOUNDATION, Oak Park, IL, conducting a feasibility study and counseling a multi-year $10 million international endowment campaign; retained planned and major gifts counsel for the MEALS ON WHEELS FOUNDATION OF NORTHERN ILLINOIS beginning with a major gifts capacity audit; retained planned gift counsel for the ORTHOPAEDIC RESEARCH AND EDUCATION FOUNDATION, and retained counsel for SILK ROAD RISING to coach staff and board members, conducting prospect rating sessions, and training to make major gift solicitations.

 Clients in 2019 include:

 - Retained co-counsel for the AMERICAN COLLEGE OF OSTEOPATHIC INTERNISTS to conduct a feasibility study, co-counsel a campaign and help develop a planned giving program including presenting seminars for members and writing monthly newsletter articles.

 To do so he has had to learn (and is skilled and experienced at helping others learn) the difference between fundraising and philanthropy.